-The central theme of our research is to develop and apply novel theoretical methods to understand the physical properties of biological molecules, such as proteins, nucleic acids, and lipid membranes, and to apply this understanding to design novel synthetic systems, including small molecule therapeutics.
-In particular, we are interested in the self-assembly properties of biomolecules: for example, how do protein and RNA molecules fold?
-How do proteins misfold and aggregate and how can we use our understanding of this process to tackle misfolding related diseases, such as Alzheimer's or Huntington's Disease?
-How can we design or discover novel small molecules to inhibit this process?
+The Pande research group develops and applies new theoretical methods to understand the physical properties of biological molecules such as proteins, nucleic acids and lipid membranes, using this understanding to design synthetic systems including small-molecule therapeutics.
+In particular, the group examines the self-assembly properties of biomolecules.
+For example, how do protein and RNA molecules fold?
+How do proteins misfold and aggregate?
+How can we use this understanding to tackle misfolding related degeneration and develop small molecules to inhibit disease processes?

-As these phenomena are complex, spanning from the molecular to mesoscopic length scales and the nanosecond to millisecond timescales, our research employs a variety of methods, including statistical mechanical analytic models, Markov State Models, and statistical and informatic methods, as well as Monte Carlo, Langevin dynamics, and molecular dynamics computer simulations on workstations, GPUs, and massively parallel supercomputers, superclusters, and large-scale worldwide distributed computing (see http://folding.stanford.edu).
-Our work also touches closely in parts with applications of Bayesian statistics to statistical mechanics, as well as novel means for computational small molecule (drug) design (such as novel methods for docking and free energy calculation).
+As these phenomena are complex, spanning molecular to mesoscopic lengths and nanosecond to millisecond timescales, the lab employs a variety of methods, including statistical mechanical analytic models, Markov State Models, and statistical and informatic methods.
+Other tools include Monte Carlo, Langevin dynamics, and molecular dynamics computer simulations on workstations and massively parallel supercomputers, superclusters, and worldwide distributed computing.
+The group has also done extensive work in the application of machine learning, pioneering traditional and deep learning approaches to cheminformatics, biophysics and drug design.

-For example, we are currently investigating the nature of protein folding and misfolding, relevant for diseases such as Alzheimer's and Huntington's Disease.
-We have performed simulations of these processes, in all-atom detail on experimentally relevant timescales (milliseconds to seconds), yielding specific predictions of the structural and physical chemical nature of protein aggregation involved in these diseases.
-These simulation results have then fed into novel computational small molecule drug design methods, yielding novel chemical entities with important and interesting properties.
+For example, simulations in all-atom detail on experimentally relevant timescales (milliseconds to seconds) have produced specific predictions of the structural and physical chemical nature of protein aggregation involved in Alzheimer’s and Huntington’s diseases.
+These results have fed into computational small molecule drug design methods, yielding interesting new chemical entities.